Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 Running the command `azd down`, or deleting the resource group, deletes all the resources in Azure, but it does not delete the app registration in Entra ID.
 Follow the steps below to fully delete it:

-1. Go to the [app registrations](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM) and delete the application `azd-function-spfx-custom-api`.
+1. Go to the [app registrations](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM) and delete the application `azd-functions-spfx-custom-api`.
-1. Then, click on the tab "Deleted applications", and permanently delete the application `azd-function-spfx-custom-api`.
+1. Then, click on the tab "Deleted applications", and permanently delete the application `azd-functions-spfx-custom-api`.

 > [!WARNING]
 > You won't be able to successfully re-provision the resources in Azure until you permanently deleted the app registration as explained above.